Klipper3d/klipper/docs/G-Codes.md

 [adxl345 config section](Config_Reference.md#adxl345) is enabled:
 - `ACCELEROMETER_MEASURE [CHIP=<config_name>] [NAME=<value>]`: Starts
   accelerometer measurements at the requested number of samples per second.
-If CHIP is not specified it defaults to "default".
+If CHIP is not specified it defaults to "adxl345".
 The command works in a start-stop mode: when executed for the first time, it starts the measurements, next execution stops them.
 The results of measurements are written to a file named